SwapnilChoudhary/Javascript-Basics/README.md

 A lightweight language does not consume much of your CPU’s resources.
 It doesn’t put excess strain on your CPU or RAM.
 JavaScript runs in the browser even though it has complex paradigms and logic which means it uses fewer resources than other languages.
 For example, NodeJs, a variation of JavaScript not only performs faster computations but also uses fewer resources than its counterparts such as Dart or Java.

 Additionally, when compared with other programming languages, it has fewer in-built libraries or frameworks, contributing as another reason for it being lightweight.
 However, this brings a drawback in that we need to incorporate external libraries and frameworks.

+JavaScript is both compiled and interpreted.
+In the earlier versions of JavaScript, it used only the interpreter that executed code line by line and shows the result immediately.
+But with time the performance became an issue as interpretation is quite slow.
+Therefore, in the newer versions of JS, probably after the V8, the JIT compiler was also incorporated to optimize the execution and display the result more quickly.
+This JIT compiler generates a bytecode that is relatively easier to code.
+This bytecode is a set of highly optimized instructions.
+The V8 engine initially uses an interpreter, to interpret the code.
+On further executions, the V8 engine finds patterns such as frequently executed functions, and frequently used variables, and compiles them to improve performance.

+JavaScript is best known for web page development but it is also used in a variety of non-browser environments.